 Paul served for three years then he left to go to college.
 After graduation, he then became a fireman with the NYC Fire Department.
 This military veteran became a first responder during 9/11.

 Paul wasn’t working when he learned of what happened.
 He called the fire department and joined them to help.
 They were there for three weeks at most for search and rescue operations.

-The hard work that they had to do made Paul’s old injury come back along with other issues with his health which included fatigue and difficulties breathing.
+The hard work that they had to do made Paul’s old injury come back, along with other issues with his health, which included fatigue and breathing difficulties.
 He has trouble picking up stuff from the floor because he has pain when he bends.

 Paul is very thankful that Valor is around.
-They went through training together and they are just doing well together.
-Paul is now having an easier time that Valor is there to help him out.
+They went through training together and they are doing really well together.
+Paul is having an easier time, now that Valor is there to help him out.